 3. Watermelon seeds contain a lot of energyIt’s a shame that when you spit out those seeds, you lose so many benefits.
 Did you know that watermelon seeds were so nutritious before you read this article?
 Well they are.
 Watermelon seeds are rich in lycopene, a powerful antioxidant that’s also found in tomatoes.
 They contain high levels of magnesium and zinc, as well.

-- Watermelon seeds are very low in calories.
-Meanwhile, they pack a lot of energy, making them an excellent choice for people who are convalescent or fatigued.
+Watermelon seeds are very low in calories.
+At the same time, they pack a lot of energy, making them an excellent choice for people who are convalescing or fatigued.
 They’re also great on those days when you feel too tired to get out of bed.

-- 40 g of watermelon seeds (try to use organic watermelon)
+- 1.5 oz of watermelon seeds (try to use organic watermelon)

 - 1 liter of water

-- 150 g of watermelon, cut into pieces
+- 6 oz of watermelon, cut into pieces

 - The first step is to boil the liter of water.
-While it comes to a boil, use a mortar and pestle to grind the watermelon seeds into a finer pulp to make cooking them a little easier.
+While it’s boiling, use a mortar and pestle to grind the watermelon seeds into a fine pulp to make cooking them a little easier.

 - Add them to the boiling water, and allow them to cook for half an hour.
 Remove them from the heat and let the mixture steep for another hour as it cools.
 Strain off the liquid and reserve your medicinal water.

 - What’s next?
 Process the sliced watermelon and tea in the blender.
-Store this mixture in the refrigerator, preferably in a glass bottle to keep it from reserving any unusual flavors.
+Store this mixture in the refrigerator, preferably in a glass bottle to keep it from any other strong flavors.

 How should you drink tea made from watermelon seeds?

 - It’s important that you don’t add sugar to your tea.
-If you still need sweetener, you can add a tablespoon of honey (25 g).
+If you still need sweetener, you can add a tablespoon of honey.
 We should also point out that while you might only find the fruit in grocery stores during watermelon season, you can always find watermelon seeds in health food stores throughout the year.

 - See how this treatment goes for you.
-Remember to never exceed the recommended 40 grams of watermelon seeds.
-Tea is the best way to consume the benefits of watermelon seeds, because they might not be digested well if you simply eat them raw.
+Remember to never exceed the recommended 1.5 oz of watermelon seeds.
+Tea is the best way to consume the watermelon seeds, because they might not be digested well if you simply eat them raw.